Engine: Electric motor

-The physical principle of production of mechanical force by the interactions of an electric current and a magnetic field was known as early as 1821.
-Electric motors of increasing efficiency were constructed throughout the 19th century, but commercial exploitation of electric motors on a large scale required efficient electrical generators and electrical distribution networks.
+The physical principle of producing mechanical motion through the interaction of an electric current and a magnetic field was demonstrated by Michael Faraday in 1821.Electric motors of increasing efficiency were constructed throughout the 19th century, but their commercial exploitation on a large scale required the development of efficient electrical generators and power distribution networks.

 To reduce the electric energy consumption from motors and their associated carbon footprints, various regulatory authorities in many countries have introduced and implemented legislation to encourage the manufacture and use of higher efficiency electric motors.
 A well-designed motor can convert over 90% of its input energy into useful power for decades.
 When the efficiency of a motor is raised by even a few percentage points, the savings, in kilowatt hours (and therefore in cost), are enormous.
 The electrical energy efficiency of a typical industrial induction motor can be improved by: 1) reducing the electrical losses in the stator windings (e.g., by increasing the cross-sectional area of the conductor, improving the winding technique, and using materials with higher electrical conductivities, such as copper), 2) reducing the electrical losses in the rotor coil or casting (e.g., by using materials with higher electrical conductivities, such as copper), 3) reducing magnetic losses by using better quality magnetic steel, 4) improving the aerodynamics of motors to reduce mechanical windage losses, 5) improving bearings to reduce friction losses, and 6) minimizing manufacturing tolerances.
-For further discussion on this subject, see Premium efficiency).
+(For further discussion on this subject, see Premium efficiency).

 By convention, electric engine refers to a railroad electric locomotive, rather than an electric motor.